-How to care for a house rabbit: 8 essential tips from a vet
+How to care for a house rabbit: Vet shares 8 things you need to know

 While some house rabbit owners allow their bunnies free range of a rabbit-proofed room or other portion of their home, most people house their rabbits in a hutch or rabbit pen, particularly when they are unsupervised.
 It’s important to purchase a large enough cage that your rabbit has room to move around freely.
 Your rabbit should be able to stand up on his hind legs, stretch out and hop about in it.
 The Rabbit Welfare Association and Fund (RWAF) recommend a hutch that is at least 3m x 2m x 1m high for rabbits that live indoors or outdoors.